By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Meetings customarily meet once per week at a particular time and place.
-They may use any room available; say a church meeting hall, a room at a school or business.
-The meeting rents the room from the place and then has their own meeting.
-The A. A. group may meet at say the Methodist church on Friday night, but it is an A.A. meeting not a Methodist meeting, so any faith, or those with no faith, are welcome to attend.
+They may use any room available; say a church meeting hall, a room at a school, or business.
+The meeting rents the room from the place and then has its own meeting.
+The A. A. group may meet at say the Methodist church on Friday night, but it is an A.A. meeting, not a Methodist meeting, so any faith, or those with no faith, are welcome to attend.

 Different A. A. meetings will have different formats.

 At a speaker meeting, one or a couple of people will get up and talk about their experiences in recovery.

 At a book study, a portion of the book is read and they people discuss what this means and how they might apply it to their recovery.
 Books would include the A. A. Big Book, 12 and 12; As Bill sees it, and so on.
 These meetings do not include reading from any religious books like the Bible or the Koran as that would make the meeting a religious meeting not an A. A. meeting.